httpwg/wg-materials/interim-13-08/minutes.md

 ### Mark - Next steps

-Do we want an Interim in Sept / Oct - Too much travel.

 #### Document schedule

 - Updated implementation draft in 2 weeks.

 - Do a virtual interop a couple of weeks later over Jabber.
 Set aside a day for this.
-·         Jeff - Compressor is the part that needs to most work.
+ -Jeff - Compressor is the part that needs to most work.
-·         2nd interop event over Jabber on week of September 7th, focus on header compression.
+ - 2nd interop event over Jabber on week of September 7th, focus on header compression.

 - Get drafts out by the 21st.
 Header Compression and draft.
 Need a HC test suite - Mid September (20th)